Home equity loans: borrow against your home

 Lenders will typically want your debt-to-income ratio (DTI) to be 43% or lower.
 How did they arrive at this figure?
 The answer is that this number is a good sign that you're not spending more than you can afford.

-If your DTI is higher than 43%, lenders might worry that you’re stretched too thin, which could increase the risk of loan default.
+If your DTI is higher than 43%, lenders might worry about repayment, which could increase the risk of loan default.
 On the other hand, a lower DTI is a green light for lenders as it shows your finances are under control and you can likely manage a bit more debt.

 Home equity loan income requirements